-If you desire your skin to have lustre and shine, you can easily achieve this by making salmon a regular part of your diet.
-Salmon is rich in the sought-after omega-3 fatty acids which does wonders to the skin tone and texture.
+If you desire your skin to shine, you can easily achieve this by making salmon a regular part of your diet.
+Salmon is rich in the sought-after omega-3 fatty acids which perform wonders to the skin tone and texture.
 Lucky enough, good Ghanaian restaurants always have a rich supply of this nutritious food.
-Unless you don’t like fish, there’s always an option of fish (salmon), wherever beef or chicken would go.
-Be it stews, soups, and other dishes.
+Unless you don’t like fish, there’s always an option of fish (salmon) wherever beef or chicken would go.
+Be it stews, soups, or other dishes.

-Red Bell Pepper
+4. Red Bell Pepper

 Red bell peppers are always available in the local market at very low prices, and they can go with almost every meal.
 Surprisingly, they could also serve as snacks.
-Red bell peppers are a tasty vegetable that can be enjoyed either cooked or raw.
+Red bell peppers are tasty vegetables that can be enjoyed either cooked or raw.
 One red bell pepper contains more than 100% of your daily vitamin C needs.
 It also contains significant amounts of dietary fiber and vitamin B6.
-Moreover, it is rich in carotenoids that can help prevent wrinkles and increase blood circulation to your skin, helping it look more youthful.
+Moreover, it is rich in carotenoids which can help prevent wrinkles and increase blood circulation to your skin, helping it look more youthful.
 Due to their carotenoids, red bell peppers are also great to fight acne.
 Wondering the best way to eat red bell peppers?
 Think of any egg dish or salad!

 Dark chocolates are not only eaten the way they come in packets but could also be used to prepare some yummy spicy dishes like the one above.
-Chocolates are made from cocoa and the dark ones are recommended because they are the one that contain significant quantities of cocoa.
+Chocolates are made from cocoa and the dark ones are recommended because they are the ones that contain significant quantities of cocoa.
 Cocoa hydrates the skin and makes it firmer and more supple.
 It contains high levels of flavonoids, a type of antioxidant that improves skin luminosity.

-Plenty of Water
+10. Plenty of Water